edgarkhachatryan/Edgar_Portfolio/README.md

 To standardise data th following formula is used: standadized value{i} = log(consumption{i}) - log(mean consumption{i}).

 ### Model
 To predict 1 week ahead (168 hours) model employing previous 4 weeks data (672 hours).
 Training and test sets are selected as 52 weeks each.
 So, the input layer has 672 x 1 (1 variable) shape and the output layer has 168  neurons.
 To predict the confidence intervals as well, additional 2 output layers (for 90% and 10%) should be added.
 The training has been done on 70 epochs.
-The evolution of forecast based on mean absolute percentage error (MAPE)
+The evolution of forecast based on mean absolute percentage error (MAPE), which is calculated by the following formula.

 ![](/images/mape.jpeg)

+The average MAPE for the first 3 months was 4.24%.

 ![](/images/DUQ_act_forecast.png)

+The best prediction with 2.63% MAPE is shown below.

 ![](/images/DUQ_act_forecast_best.png)

+The worst prediction with 5.97% MAPE is the following.

 ![](/images/DUQ_act_forecast_worst.png)